sandylib/racv-api/README.md

 ## assumptions
 - even the test that only requires one router that I still structure it like a real production server, that make this project is extendable and maintainable
 - you could use either postman or that test.REST file to test the endpoints (vscode and REST plug that is required installed)
-- GET endpoint that didn't do schema validation so if you didn't pass the required parameters, will handle as global error. not found
+- GET endpoint that didn't do schema validation so if you didn't pass the required parameters, will handle as return 500 with property not found
+- GET address and state and postman are required, only suburb  optional

 examples: (as could find in test.REST)
 - GET http://localhost:8080/api/v1/property/address?street=644 Mill Lane&suburb=Noxen&state=Virgin Islands&postcode=1019
-- POST
+- POST only suburb and description is optional, if didn't pass there is schma validation, so it will error message back with status 500

 ```
 POST http://localhost:8080/api/v1/property/address HTTP/1.1